zilinbian56/BayesianNet-TID/README.md

 ## Motivation for using Bayesian Networks in TID Prediction

-Traffic Incident Duration (TID) prediction is a critical aspect of Intelligent Transportation Systems.
-Accurate TID prediction can help in effective traffic management and reduce the negative impact of incidents on traffic flow.

 Bayesian Networks (BN) are suitable for this task for several reasons:

 1. **Ability to Handle Uncertainty**: Traffic incidents are inherently uncertain and dependent on a wide range of factors.
 BN's can manage this uncertainty effectively.